IBM/kube101/workshop/Lab3/README.md

 This repo contains multiple versions of the guestbook application as well as the configuration files we'll use to deploy the pieces of the application.

-Change directory by running the command `cd guestbook`.
-You will find all the configurations files for this exercise under the directory `v1`.
+Change directory by running the command `cd guestbook/v1`.
+You will find all the configurations files for this exercise under this directory `v1`.

 # 1. Scale apps natively